Associative Transformer: Associative Transformer

 \paragraph{Bottleneck attention balance loss}

-The bottleneck attention and the low-rank memory contribute to reduced model complexity of the global workspace layer.
-Nevertheless, employing multiple components cascaded in depth might lead to difficulty in the emergence of specialized priors in the explicit memory (Figure \ref{fig:loss}).
-To overcome this challenge, we propose the bottleneck attention balance loss to encourage the selection of diverse patches from different input positions.
-The bottleneck attention balance loss $\ell_{\text{bottleneck}}$ comprises two components, i.e., the accumulative attention scores and the chosen instances for each input position.
-Then, we derive the normalized variances of the two metrics across different positions as follows
+The sparsity induced by the bottleneck attention results in the emergence of specialized priors by attending to various tokens.
+However, cascading multiple bottleneck attentions across Transformer layers could lead to difficulty in efficiently forming specialized priors.
+As information flows through multiple bottleneck attention layers, the representations become diluted, necessitating a mechanism to counteract this inherent loss of input specificity for the effective selection of meaningful tokens across layers.
+To overcome this challenge, we propose the \textit{bottleneck attention balance loss} to encourage a more diverse token selection with the bottleneck attention.
+The bottleneck attention balance loss $\ell_{\text{bottleneck}}$ comprises two components, i.e., the cumulative attention loss $\ell_{\text{{importance}}}$, which computes the total assigned attention scores for each token, and the selected instance loss $\ell_{\text{{loads}}}$, which provides an estimate of the frequency of each token being selected.
+Then, the loss is computed for each token position $o \in \{1,2,\dots,B \times N\}$ in the squash layer output.
+We devise the bottleneck attention balance loss for attention head $i$ by measuring the normalized variances of the cumulative attention loss and the selected instance loss across token positions as follows: